rnjn/game-of-life/game-of-life-java/README.md

-Conway's game of life implementation in Java.
+##Conway's game of life implementation in Java.
 This is iteration 1.
+There are 2 implementations, one is a direct and procedural implementation, the other tries to model the board.

 To setup